Traumatic Birth Compensation Claims

 We could not fault the service provided by the whole team at Tees.
 Responsive, supportive and extremely professional throughout.
 The success in the case and the justice achieved was what we wanted.

-• failures in care leading to stillbirth or neonatal death.
+• Failures in care resulting in stillbirth or neonatal death

 PTSD after stillbirth or neonatal death